ACUPUNCTURE EYE THERAPY FOR RETINITIS PIGMENTOSA IS A NEW NATURAL TREATMENT

-RP treatment course consists of 10-20 treatments.
-The Golden Acupuncture treatments involve using a combination of traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and customized herb formulas to activate the cells to enhance functions of visual system.
+Our acupuncture eye treatments involve many acupuncture techniques such as traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and/or customized herb formulas to activate the cells to enhance functions of visual system.
 Treatment course typically consist of 10 to 20 treatments.
 Nevertheless, no needle goes into the eye.

-In conclusion, the improvement of eye sight throughout the visual field is often prevalent with Acupuncture Eye Therapy for Retinitis Pigmentosa.
-Acupuncture Eye Therapy is one of the most promising RP treatments available.
+In summary, the eyesight improvement throughout the visual field is often prevalent with Acupuncture Eye treatment for retinitis pigmentosa,and acupuncture eye therapy is one of the most promising RP treatments available today.
 However, it is important for patients to understand that the acupuncture treatment is not a cure but a process to help maintain and/or enhance the eyesight.
-[Learn More About Treatment]
+[Learn More About Our Treatment]